Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction/overview.md

 | Limitations           | - Limited handling of complex documents. <br> - Less accuracy. <br> - Limited file format support. <br> - Lack of customization capability. | - Lack of customization capability.                                                                                                                                                                                                | - Dependency on a third-party service. <br> - Payment for using the service.                                                                                                                                                                                                                                    |
 | Price                 | Free of charge for all environments.
 Included in the Knowledge AI license.                                                                  | Free of charge for Cognigy SaaS environments.
 Included in the Knowledge AI license. <br> For Cognigy on-premises installations, payment is handled through Azure AI Document Intelligence in accordance with their pricing policy. | For all Cognigy installations, payment is handled through Azure AI Document Intelligence in accordance with their pricing policy.                                                                                                                                                                               |

+## Automatic Fallback to Basic Parsing

+When the Advanced or External Parsers fail, automatic fallback to the Basic Parser occurs.

 ## More Information

 - [Knowledge Source](../overview.md#knowledge-source)